The Rat Pack (film)

-The Rat Pack is a 1998 American HBO made-for-television drama film about the Rat Pack.
-The movie stars Ray Liotta as Frank Sinatra, Joe Mantegna as Dean Martin, Don Cheadle as Sammy Davis, Jr., and Angus Macfadyen as Peter Lawford.
+The Rat Pack is a 1998 American drama television film about the Rat Pack.
+The film was directed by Rob Cohen, written by Kario Salem, and premiered on HBO on August 22, 1998.
+It stars Ray Liotta as Frank Sinatra, Joe Mantegna as Dean Martin, Don Cheadle as Sammy Davis Jr., and Angus Macfadyen as Peter Lawford.
 Despite his membership in the Pack, Joey Bishop (played by Bobby Slayton) is given minimal screen time, while John F. Kennedy (played by William L. Petersen), depicted as an on-and-off friend of Sinatra's, is given a more central role.